 Hyde Park

-If the weather is nice during your 4 days in London consider a trip to Hyde Park.
-This is a great way to winddown end your day before dinner.
-Hyde Park and Kensington Park are actually connected and filled with statues, monuments, biking and jogging trails, ponds, and gardens.
-If the weather is warm, you’ll see swan boats being paddled in the water, children playing in the Princess Diana Memorial Fountain, and rentable lawn chairs filled with locals and tourist enjoying some sun.
+If the weather is warm, you’ll see swan boats being paddled in the water, children playing in the Princess Diana Memorial Fountain, and rentable lawn chairs filled with locals and tourists enjoying some sun.

 Dreadful weather?
 Tick off another museum on your list.
 Choose from The British Museum, Victoria and Albert Museum, National Gallery, and British Library.

-SEE ALSO: THINGS TO DO IN LONDON IN THE RAIN
+THINGS TO DO IN LONDON IN THE RAIN

 AFTERNOON TEA

-Day 4 in London
+Itinerary for Day 4 in London

 Day Trip

-A 4 day London itinerary leaves just enough time for a day trip outside the city.
-There are so many spectacular day trips that have a completely different look and feel from London right around the corner and easily accessible by train or tour company.
-Some of my favorite day trips from London that you can do on your own via train are Windsor, Oxford, Cambridge, and Bath.
+A four day London itinerary leaves just enough time for a day trip outside the city.
+There are so many spectacular day trips that have a completely different look and feel from London.
+Many day trips are easily accessible by train or tour company.

 Decide what city or sight is most important to you and if you want to navigate on your own or book a guided tour.

 If adding a day trip sounds exhausting, the first 3 days of this London 4 day itinerary can easily be stretched into 4, or even 5 days.
-I fit a lot into the first 3 days and it’s a pretty quick pace.
-This option would also allow time for several museums if that’s your thing.

 I’m seeing 60 and 90 Pound Afternoon Tea in your links.
 I know this is expensive.